The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy

 \subsection{Ly$\alpha$ properties and connection with UV-optical emission lines}

 The left and central panels of Fig.~\ref{fig:EW-comp} show the averaged radial profiles of the equivalent widths (EWs) of \Halpha, \Hbeta, \OIII, \CIII, and \lya.
+We checked that all observed radial trends are physical rather than driven by the convolution of intrinsically different line and continuum profiles with the wavelength-dependent PSF (see Appendix~\ref{sec:app-check-PSF}).
 While the optical non-resonant emission lines display mild to steeply declining trends with increasing radius, the EW(\lya) exhibits a pronounced increase toward the outskirts.
-Since the EW traces the ratio between the considered line flux and adjacent continuum, we interpret the spatially increasing trend of EW(\lya) as a proof of spatially extended \lya\ emission with respect to the compact UV-continuum due to resonant scattering \citep[e.g.,][]{kusakabe2022, Jung2024, Scholtz2024}.
+Since the EW traces the ratio between the considered line flux and adjacent continuum, we interpret the spatially increasing trend of EW(\lya) as suggestive that spatially extended \lya\ emission with respect to the compact UV-continuum is due to resonant scattering \citep[e.g.,][]{kusakabe2022, Jung2024, Scholtz2024}.
 Such a trend has also been observed in local \lya\ emitters from the LaCOS survey, which consists of green pea-like galaxies around $z\sim 0.2$ \citep{saldanalopez2026}.
 They found that the scale length of \lya\ halos can be 10$\times$ larger than that in the UV, for that sample of starbursts.